 Ingenuity and Creativity:

-The project implements a clever or unique design.
+The project implements a clever and creative design.
 Project explores an area of study that is not well documented or presents a solution to a problem that is not well defined.
-A stand out project doesn't have to re-invent the wheel, but need to have an element of uniqueness that sets it apart from similar types of projects.
+A stand out project doesn't have to re-invent the wheel, but it benefits to have an element of uniqueness that sets it apart from similar types of projects.
 The project presents a practical solution that may not otherwise be apparent.

 Quality of Presentation:

-Projects should be broken into easily understod steps (or stages/processes for Photo and Video).
+Projects should be broken into easily understood steps (or stages/processes for Photo and Video).
 There should be an appropriate amount of text describing each step completely (the feature checklist hits this very well.)
-All pictures, diagrams, and sketches to be the author's own, original work.
-Where this is not possible, steps should be taken to minimize amount of other people's documentation - and always with their permission.
+All pictures, diagrams, and sketches should ideally be the author's own work.
 Visually the project pictures should accurately represent the project and be easily understood by readers who may not be familiar with the concept.

 Execution of the Instructable